utah-cs3550-fa25/assignments/hw1.md

 page, in the heading, and on the login page.
 Match the width and color of each border.

-Hide the bullet points for the list of tags and ingredients.
+Hide the bullet points for the list of tags and ingredients, and in the nav bar, and for recipes on the home / search / profile pages.
 Keep the numbers for the list of steps.